 This type of outcome results in non-normal distribution and to analyze such outcome data we have to go for non-parametric tests.
 So In all these situations which we just discussed you should use NPT tests.

 Alright!
 Up till now, we talked about all the basic fundamentals of NPT statistics tests.
-But now the big question is how one can apply these all types of NPT tests to solve real-life problems? and How one can learn those tests and interpret their results? for that we have the best solution for you, see below!
+But now the big question is how one can apply these types of NPT tests to solve real-life problems. and How one can learn those tests and interpret their results.
+For that we have the best solution for you, see below!

 Master types of Non parametric tests –

 There are 7 important types of non-parametric tests that are useful as a non parametric alternative to parametric tests.
 Each of these tests uses under different conditions and follows different steps.

 You can perform these tests on Minitab software as well as manually by doing calculations.
 For that, we created one course in which you will learn – (Master all types of NPT tests)